livingdocsIO/documentation/content/customising/server/server-hooks.md

 **Two ways of registering a Publication Hook**

-- `registerPublicationHooks`: Register as many hooks as you need, executed in the order they got registered
+- `liServer.registerPublicationHooks()`: Register publication hooks per project.
-- `registerPublicationServerHooks`: Hooks are executed on all projects.
-These hooks run before project specific ones.
+- `liServer.registerGlobalPublicationHooks()`: Register publication hooks that are executed on all projects (these hooks run before project specific ones).

 **API of Publication Hooks**